Kremlin and Red Square

 Frederik Dawson

-Netherlands - 23-Feb-12 -The center of Moscow and the symbolic landmark of Russia, Kremlin and Red Square are truly the magnificent places with unbelievable beauty and clearly one of the must see World Heritage Sites for every travelers.
+Netherlands - 23-Feb-12 -The center of Moscow and the symbolic landmark of Russia, Kremlin and Red Square are truly the magnificent places with unbelievable beauty and clearly one of the must-see World Heritage Sites for every traveler.
 During my five days visit to Moscow, I went to the Red Square three times to admire the grandness of this place.
 I still remembered the first time I saw the square via the Resurrection Gate with the image of Saint Basil Cathedral in the far distance at twilight; I was stunned with this breathtaking view.
 The almost desert square with dreamy lights of surrounding buildings was just fantastic and became my highlight of Russian trip.

 The Moscow Kremlin is equally impressive with the square.
-The whole complex is surrounded by the red high wall with many fortress-like towers; one of my favorite is the Spasskaya tower with its fanciful spire and large clock.
-Inside the Kremlin at first I was quite frustrated with many restrict areas and rule of no photograph near administrative buildings.
+The whole complex is surrounded by the red high wall with many fortress-like towers; one of my favorites is the Spasskaya tower with its fanciful spire and large clock.
+Inside the Kremlin at first, I was quite frustrated with many restrict areas and rule of no photograph near administrative buildings.
 The first building I saw was the Armory; inside was the large exhibition of Russian Imperial treasure with many gold and jewel objects, the highlights for me were many beautiful state coaches and royal robes.
-Then I saw the Cathedral of the Annunciation, its many golden onion domes was very beautiful; however, the Cathedral of the Archangel and the Assumption Cathedral were closed during my visit so I did not have a chance to see its famous fresco.
+Then I saw the Cathedral of the Annunciation, its many golden onion domes were very beautiful; however, the Cathedral of the Archangel and the Assumption Cathedral were closed during my visit, so I did not have a chance to see its famous fresco.
 After that I went to see the famous Ivan the Great bell tower, the tower was quite nice and lovely, also I had photo shot with the big Tsar Canon and Tsar Bell, two gigantic curiosities of Kremlin.

-Then I went window browsing inside the GUM department, I was shocked to see its beautiful warm lights interior with hundred of international brand names and thousands of rich Russian shoppers, I even imagined that this place can be Milan not Moscow.
+Then I went window browsing inside the GUM department, I was shocked to see its beautiful warm lights interior with hundreds of international brand names and thousands of rich Russian shoppers, I even imagined that this place can be Milan not Moscow.
 Next day, it was the time for Saint Basil Cathedral; its colorful candy-like domes were so perfect to be real.
-After back to my country I was quite surprised that I forgot to see the Lenin Tomb, actually during my visit I did not see the tomb or any long queue at all as there was a very large stage for some celebration in front of the tomb!
+After back to my country, I was quite surprised that I forgot to see the Lenin Tomb, actually during my visit I did not see the tomb or any long queue at all as there was a very large stage for some celebration in front of the tomb!
 Seem that the organizer did not care at all for the tomb existence, a great surprising act in the former center of Communist World.

 Emilia Bautista King